-The work is based on the original letters of Preston soldiers serving in the front line trenches of World War 1, taken from the archives of Lancashire Infantry Museum.
+The work was based on the original letters of Preston soldiers serving in the front line trenches of World War 1, taken from the archives of Lancashire Infantry Museum.
 The letters are testament to the attempts of soldiers and their loved ones to keep in touch despite the distances and atrocities of the war.
 The distance was not only physical; the longer the war continued the greater the distance in life experience between soldiers and those at home.
 Each letter represents an attempt to bridge that gap and, as much as is said, more is left unsaid or is unsayable.

-Homing is a special commission by In Certain Places and Preston Remembers, developed with the support of the Lancashire Infantry Museum, Harris Museum & Art Gallery, Lancaster Institute for the Contemporary Arts and the Centre for Mobilities Research at the University of Lancaster.
+Homing was a special commission by In Certain Places and Preston Remembers, developed with the support of the Lancashire Infantry Museum, Harris Museum & Art Gallery, Lancaster Institute for the Contemporary Arts and the Centre for Mobilities Research at the University of Lancaster.